47Abdullah47/X-26-GREYWOLF-PT-1/README.md

 ***NOTE:-***other electronics and their firmwares are included in their respective repos
 <br><br>
 **📣AN IMPORTANT NOTICE**<br>
-                         Many of the veiwers may resemble it with **F-35**or**F-22** ,but its not ,Its a blend of **F-35,F-22&F-16** u may find some parts similar but lemme tell u if u look at the intakes they are similar to F-22's , If u look at the vertical tails and engine u'll find them similar to F-35,And If someone may look at The airframes they are enhanced form of F-16's Air frames.
+                         Many of the viewers may resemble it with **F-35**or**F-22**, but its not, Its a blend of **F-35,F-22&F-16** u may find some parts similar, but lemme tell u if u look at the intakes they are similar to F-22's , If u look at the vertical tails and engine u'll find them similar to F-35,And If someone may look at The airframes they are enhanced form of F-16's Air frames.
                          Therefore PLZ do not mix it with Any other Aircraft,I shall be thankful to u.
+                         *Also the .f3d file is very massive upto 150mb's so i've given a google drive link in the **SOURCE FILE***

 ## Credits💼📜
 First of all I'm gonna Credit my **Father** he taught me almost everything about the aircrafts